 Conchita, noticing his troubled expression, asked him, “What is wrong?”

 Zachary decided to shake off his worries.
-After all, what could he do about it?
-So instead of answering her question, he smiled, brushing Conchita’s long hair away from her face, kissing her neck, softly saying, “Nothing’s wrong.
+After all, what could he do about the plane trail?
+So instead of answering Conchita’s question, he smiled, brushing her long hair away from her face, kissing her neck, softly saying, “Nothing’s wrong.
 Sit with me.”
-He sat on the palm leaves that covered the floor, patting them with his uninjured hand to encourage her to join him.
+He sat down on the palm leaves that covered the floor, patting them with his uninjured hand to encourage her to join him.

 During the night, Pahtia hobbled through the rainforest using his staff to steady his step.
 In his other hand, he held a burning torch to light the way.
-The moon and stars were hidden behind the dark storm clouds.
-Thunder pounded in the distance.
+The moon and stars were hidden behind the dark storm clouds forming over the jungle’s canopy.
+Thunder pounded in the distance, causing the old shaman to quicken his step.

-The old man quickened his step.
-He made his way across the empty village where everyone was safely tucked inside their huts, sound asleep.
+He made his way across the quiet village where everyone was safely tucked inside their huts, sound asleep.

 She stirred, but did not wake.